Netflix/dgs/docs/generating-code-from-schema.md

 ### Generating classes with Custom Annotations
 This feature provides the ability to support any custom annotation on the generated POJOs using the @annotate directive in graphQL.
-The @annotate directive can be placed on type, input or fields in the graphQL.
+The `@annotate` directive can be placed on type, input or fields in the graphQL.
 This feature is turned off by default and can be enabled by setting generateCustomAnnotation to true in build.gradle.
 ```groovy
 generateJava {
     ...
     generateCustomAnnotations = true
 }
 ```
-@annotate contains 3 fields:
+@annotate contains 4 fields:

 * name - Mandatory field.
 Name of the annotation.
 Eg: ValidPerson.
-You can have the package along with the annotation name. eg: com.test.ValidPerson.
+You can have the package along with the annotation name. eg: `com.test.ValidPerson`.
 The package value given with the annotation name takes precedence over the mapped package in build.gradle.
 * type - Optional field.
 This variable is used to map the annotation package in build.gradle.
 The package if given with annotation name will take precedence over this value.
 But if neither are given an empty string is used.
 * inputs - Optional field.
 Contains the inputs to the annotation in key-value pairs.
-Eg: inputs: {types: [HUSBAND, WIFE]}
+Eg: `inputs: {types: [HUSBAND, WIFE]}`.
+Inputs can be of types: String, int, float, enums, list, map etc.
 * target - Optional field.
 Refers to the site targets for the annotations.
-Refer to https://kotlinlang.org/docs/annotations.html#annotation-use-site-targets for the target site available values.
+Refer to [use target site doc](https://kotlinlang.org/docs/annotations.html#annotation-use-site-targets) for the target site available values.

 @annotate definition in the graphQL:
 ```